 People often think of cold places for whale watching, but some of the best destinations are a little warmer.
 Baja in Mexico is a great place to spot humpbacks, grey whales and even blue whales.
 There are also dolphins and porpoises, as well as a variety of other whale species.
 Living aboard a boat for a couple of weeks is the best way to see as many whales as possible in the Baja.

 Visit Maui or Kauai in the Hawaiian islands from November through February and most whale watching boats will guarantee whale sightings.
+See our comprehensive post on how to get the best out of your Maui whale watching experience.
+If you’re visiting Kauai, our complete Kauai guide has recommendations.

 Searching for Bears